 And what would happen if the SARB invested in buying under-utilised agricultural land and paying people to farm there, allowing the workers on each farm to share in all the profit?
 You’d bring down food inflation, increase exports of farm produce (strengthening the Rand), reduce urbanisation, reduce unemployment and tackle the land issue.
 All of this would “protect the value of the currency in the interest of balanced and sustainable growth”!

 Education is similar.
 The price of expertise is also determined by its supply.
-Investing in educating our people is one way to limit future inflation in prices of personal services and skills, not just because supply of skilled workers will increase, but also because more people will be empowered to be successful entrepreneurs, creating a more efficient and competitive manufacturing, agricultural companies, raising output in those sectors too.
+Investing in educating our people is one way to limit future inflation in prices of services and skills, not just because supply of skilled workers will increase, but also because more people will be empowered to be successful entrepreneurs, creating a more efficient and competitive manufacturing, agricultural companies, raising output in those sectors too.

 If all these actions are constitutional, logical and possible, surely they should be considered!
 And once we are aware of what is possible, is it not the duty of every constitution loving citizen to demand that the SARB carries out its constitutional obligation and implement all policies and instruments logical and possible?